foliea/chatx/README.md

     docker run -ti -p 3000:3000 -v $PWD:/app node /bin/bash

-Then to get into the application directoy run:
+Then to get into the application directoy, run:

     cd /app